Ast And Alt Ratio Calculator

 Q: Can I use an online AST/ALT ratio calculator?

 A: Yes, many online calculators are available.
-However, remember these are tools for informational purposes only.
+On the flip side, remember these are tools for informational purposes only.
 They cannot replace a professional medical evaluation.

 Q: Is a high AST/ALT ratio always indicative of serious liver damage?